 Factor Source Effects on the System Future improvement Number of structurally de- ficient bridges National Bridge Inventory, FHWA 2017 Bridges that are classified as structurally deficient indicate an even greater need for repair funding.
 Current measures for structural deficiency range from bridges that are in very poor shape to bridges that just barely qualify as deficient.
 This measure could be improved by not only including use and deck area, but also by including the severity of deficiency for each state.
-Improvement in number of struc- turally deficient bridges Calculated from 2016 to 2017 Intended to encourage improvement in infrastruc- ture condition by having states reducing the num- ber of structurally deficient bridges.
-The absolute number increase is used, instead of the percent, because the states with the highest numbers of de- ficient bridges have the most to gain with respect to the national economy.
+Improvement in number of struc- turally deficient bridges Calculated from 2016 to 2017 Intended to encourage improvement in infrastructure condition by having states reducing the number of structurally deficient bridges.
+The absolute number increase is used, instead of the percent, because the states with the highest numbers of deficient bridges have the most to gain with respect to the national economy.
 A metric that includes deck area and average daily traffic.
-Also, a 5-year or 10-year rolling average, showing a trend rather than a lumpy year-by- year improvement.
-Long-term aver- ages would help avoid funding varia- tions.
-Pavement condi- tion on the NHS condi- Direct request from FHWA, 2013 Current pavement condition metrics measure roughness of the pavement surface.
-Can be a Pavement roughness in practice is a poor indicator of the true quality of the roadway surface.
-There should be a metric that evaluates the full depth of the roadway and its life cycle condi- tion.
+Also, a 5-year or 10-year rolling average, showing a trend rather than a lumpy year-by-year improvement.
+Long-term averages would help avoid funding variations.
+Pavement condition on the NHS Direct request from FHWA, 2013 and 2012 Current pavement condition metrics measure the roughness of the pavement surface.
+Can be an indicator of needed maintenance and therefore needed investment in reconditioning by state.
+Pavement roughness in practice is a poor indicator of the true quality of the roadway surface.
+There should be a metric that evaluates the full depth of the roadway and its life cycle condition.
 Also, pavement condition should be measured based on average daily traffic and broken down by state.
-Improvement in pavement condition on the NHS Calculated from 2012 to 2013 Intended to encourage the improvement in pave- ment condition.
+Improvement in pavement condition on the NHS Calculated from 2012 to 2013 Intended to encourage the improvement in pavement condition.
 The percent improvement is used to incentivize improvement in areas that need it most.
 Taking a long-term rolling average that accounts for trends rather than one-year improvements.

-Factor Source Effects on the System Future improvement SYSTEM USE VMT by road- way classifica- tion system vay classifica- Highway Statistics, FHWA, 2016 VMT on various classifications of roadways, suc VMT factors can be rolling averages to help eliminate data spikes and pro- vide more consistency between years.
-Also, the classification system could be improved by identifying roadways that are crucial for interstate commerce.
+Factor Source Effects on the System Future improvement SYSTEM USE VMT by road- way classifica- tion system Highway Statistics, FHWA, 2016 Vehicle-miles travelled show the intensity of use of the roadway network.
+Data available includes VMT on various classifications of roadways, such as IHS, NHS, or principal arterials.
 Payments into HTF Highway Account Highway Statistics, FHWA, 2016 A significant factor used in SAFETEA-LU, the to- tal payments into the HTF is seen as an important aspect of the donor-donee debate.
-With a significant amount of the program coming from general fund revenues (and no indication that user taxes will be increased), this factor is not relevant to the transportation sys- tem performance, scope, or need.
-Weighted annu- al average daily traffic per lane Highway Statistics, FHWA, 2016 Shows the intensity of use for highway lanes and can be an indicator of how well highways are able to handle throughput.
+With a significant amount of the program coming from general fund revenues (and no indication that user taxes will be increased), this factor is not relevant to the transportation system performance, scope, or need.
+Weighted annual average daily traffic per lane Highway Statistics, FHWA, 2016 Shows the intensity of use for highway lanes and can be an indicator of how well highways are able to handle throughput.
 Providing an hourly breakdown by time of day.
 This measure has the potential to be used as a year-to-year improvement factor to encourage better utilization of existing assets, and peak and off-peak traffic could be measured.
-Passenger miles traveled National Household Travel Survey, 2017 Similar to VMT, PMT is useful in that it counts passengers, and therefore as a metric can encour- age carpooling and buses.
-Increasing PMT by itself is easier to measure than other factors, but as it is a measure of mobility it does not cap- ture the economic benefit of increased accessibility.
+Passenger miles traveled National Household Travel Survey, 2017 Similar to VMT, PMT is useful in that it counts passengers, and therefore as a metric can encourage carpooling and buses.
+Increasing PMT by itself is easier to measure than other factors, but as it is a measure of mobility it does not capture the economic benefit of increased accessibility.